The budgeting process is a pain!

 - He would build, using Excel, a Budget Template to capture all the data needed for budgeting.
 This would include creating a framework on how any new information that needs to be captured would be incorporated.
 The Template would have a user friendly design with a navigation flow that makes it simple to use.
 The user will only have access to inputting budget data in specific input point while the rest of the template would be locked from user interference.
 Checkout the 3 Must Haves in Budget Template.

 - Charles would then build a central database that would be used to capture all budget data.
 He would ensure that the database incorporates all data transformation processes for not only receiving the budget data from the Excel templates, but also enable transformation of the budget data into the ERP data format.

 - He would then automate the processes of transferring the historical data from the ERP into the central database and from the central database onto the Profit Centre Templates.

 - The various managers would then incorporate their budget proposals into the standardized Template.
-The Profit Center templates would then be consolidated into the central Database.
+Once the managers are done with their budget proposals Budget templates are then consolidated into the central Database.
 From this database, the CFO can “slice and dice” into departments and divisions and get an accurate picture of the company.

 Richard was surprised how simple this sounded coming from Charles.
 “How about forecasts?”
 Richard liked forecasts that extend beyond two or more years for strategic planning.
 He was never able to get them on a year-on-year basis.